Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 > :information_source: While there are multiple project in this sample, we'd register just one app with Azure AD and use the registered app's *client id* in both apps.
 This reuse of app ids (client ids) is used when the apps themselves are just components of one larger app topology.

-There are two projects in this sample.
+There is one project in this sample.
 To register it, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that: